blegas78/chaos/docs/TLOU2/README.md

 You can certainly play Chaos however you like, though I think it is fun to try your best to get through encounters even though the control scheme feels nearly impossible.
 Now is a great time to improvise and try out new strats!
 If some sections were simple run-through sections, now treat them as a kill-all to really see how you handle crazy scenarios.

-If you know that you are about to enter a new area where you lose control of your character ro if you want to craft something, take a look over at the ActiveMods window to see how much time you have until the next mod kicks in.
+If you know that you are about to enter a new area where you lose control of your character or if you want to craft something, take a look over at the ActiveMods window to see how much time you have until the next mod kicks in.
 If you only have a few seconds, wait until the new mod comes in.
 This will let modifiers like Desk Pop, Throw Molly, etc. actually work.